 When In-Home and Community Support is provided to a participant who is younger than 18 years of age, this service may only be used to provide extraordinary care.
-Relatives and legally responsible individuals are responsible to meet the needs of a participant who is younger than 18 years of age, including the need for assistance and supervision typically required for children at various stages of growth and development.
-In-Home and Community Support may only be used to meet the exceptional needs of the participant who is under age 18 that are due to his or her disability and are above and beyond the typical, basic care for a child that all families with children may experience.
+Relatives & legally responsible individuals are responsible to meet the needs of a participant who is younger than 18 years of age, including the need for assistance & supervision typically required for children at various stages of growth & development.
+In-Home and Community Support may only be used to meet the exceptional needs of the participant who is under age 18 that are due to their disability & are above & beyond the typical, basic care for a child that all families with children may experience.

-This service can be delivered in Pennsylvania and in states contiguous to Pennsylvania.
-During temporary travel, this service may be provided in Pennsylvania or other locations as per the ODP travel policy.
+This service can be delivered in Pennsylvania (PA) & in states contiguous to PA.
+During temporary travel, this service may be provided in PA or other locations as per the ODP travel policy.